 So far I have written about the unique likeness of each professional electronic installation, is the live sound, broadcast on radio and television, sports venues, nightclubs or automated audiovisual systems for boardrooms: all depend on the power supply by AC (AC).
 In the previous two articles we discussed the peaks and transients AC, the danger of multiphase power supply with noise problems and intermittent AC neutral, ground loops and compression power.

-Some of these issues are crucial for each installation, while others only become important when the application ensures interest in maintaining the highest quality standards.
-For example, if we are supplying power to a computer system for an office or a full power amplifiers and high quality mixing consoles scenario, we must protect the equipment and make sure not to lose our programming.
-There is a fundamental need to protect and filter dangerous power fluctuations and noise that affect the basic operation of our equipment.
+Some of these issues are crucial for each installation, while others only become important when the application guarantees interest in maintaining the highest levels of quality.
+For example, if we are supplying power to a computer system for an office or for a scenario full of high-quality power amplifiers and mixing consoles, we must protect the equipment and make sure we do not lose our programming.
+There is a fundamental need to protect and filter dangerous fluctuations of current and noise that would affect the basic operation of our equipment.

 Other control technologies AC power are more specific depending on the application.
 There is no doubt that a boardroom will have no problem minimize compression power in its power amplifiers, since the quality of the audio to a slide show or seminar transmitted over the Internet does not require the highest resolution (unless is the boardroom of a record label).